A Star Is Born (2018 soundtrack)

 A Star Is Born is the soundtrack album to the 2018 musical film of the same name, performed by its stars Lady Gaga and Bradley Cooper.
 It was released on October 5, 2018, by Interscope Records.
-Cooper teamed up with Gaga's recurring collaborator DJ White Shadow, and an assortment of country musicians, including Lukas Nelson, who also stars in the film as a member of Cooper's band.
-The soundtrack also includes contributions from Jason Isbell, Mark Ronson, Diane Warren, and Andrew Wyatt of Miike Snow.
+Developed alongside the film's production, the soundtrack was conceived as a narrative-driven work, with songs written to reflect the characters' emotional arcs and function within the story.
+Cooper teamed up with Gaga's recurring collaborator DJ White Shadow and a range of musicians and songwriters, including Lukas Nelson, Jason Isbell, Mark Ronson, Diane Warren, and Andrew Wyatt.
+Much of the material was written during filming and evolved in tandem with the screenplay, as the production team shaped distinct musical identities for Cooper's Jackson Maine and Gaga's Ally.